-When you found CMOS checksum error message this indicates that your BIOS data is reset, usually, there are 2 conditions:
+When you found CMOS checksum error or CMOS checksum bad message this indicates there is a problem with your BIOS system.

-1. We need to set the BIOS configuration using key F2, or sometimes we can continue by pressing F2 key.
-If after setting the BIOS configuration and you restart the computer still found the same error it indicates that the batter is not functioned properly.
+If after setting the BIOS configuration you start the computer the next day still found the same error it indicates that the battery is not functioned properly.

 Replacing CMOS battery will need to open computer casing so you need to prepare a screwdriver and a new CR 2032 battery.
 Some computers still using the green battery that soldered into the motherboard.
 You need to prepare the solder to replace the battery.